ebiggz/ph-discord-activity-overlay/README.md

 3. After app installs, you'll see a red potion icon in the tray.
 Right click it to see options.
 4. Click "Show Overlay URL" and copy the url into a Browser Source in OBS.
 Make sure browser source dimensions match the canvas size (ie 1280 x 720)
 5. Done!
 > Note: App must be running for overlay to function.
-App will automatically start when Windows does so you typical won't have to worry about it.
+App will automatically start when Windows does so you typically won't have to worry about it.

 ### Important!
 You must be whitelisted for this app to function properly.
 Please contact ebiggz on Discord if you haven't received a Discord invite via email.